Gauge invariance of radiative jet functions in the position-space formulation of SCET: Gauge invariant SCET Lagrangians

 respectively.
 We obtain the Ward identities for these amplitudes by replacing the polarization vector $\epsilon^{\mu}(k)$ with the factor $k^\mu$ from the gauge transformation in Eq.~(\ref{eq:gauge-transform}).
 The results are as follows:

-where we have used $k_{\perp} = p_{\perp}$ for $A_{2a}^\textrm{new,gauge}$, owing to the multipole expansion of the soft quark field, and $k_{\perp} = p_{\perp}-\ell_\perp$ for $A_{2b}^\textrm{new,gauge}$ owing to the insertion of $\ell_\perp$ that follows from the identity in Eq.~(\ref{eq:identity-ix}).
+where we have used $k_{\perp} = p_{\perp}$ for $A_{2a}^\textrm{mod,gauge}$, owing to the multipole expansion of the soft-quark field, and $k_{\perp} = p_{\perp}-\ell_\perp$ for $A_{2b}^\textrm{mod,gauge}$, owing to the insertion of $\ell_\perp$ that follows from the identity in Eq.~(\ref{eq:identity-ix}).
 Note that the contributions in which $\Delta_\rho^{\ell_\perp}$ acts on the ellipsis (the remainder of the diagram) cancel between the first and third terms after the first equality in Eq.~(\ref{eq:ward-ident-new-b}).
-We conclude that the new Lagrangians in Eq.~(\ref{eq:new-lag-after-bps}) are separately gauge invariant.
+We conclude that the modified Lagrangians in Eq.~(\ref{eq:new-lag-after-bps}) are separately gauge invariant.